-Store the device where the temperature is between -20º and 45º C (-4º to 113º F).
-Don’t leave the device in your car, because temperatures in parked cars can exceed this range.
+Store your device where the temperature is between -20º and 45º C (-4º to 113º F).
+Don’t leave your device in your car because temperatures in parked cars can exceed this range.

-- When you set up your device the first time
+- Set up your device the first time

 If your device gets too warm

-If the interior temperature of the device exceeds the normal operating range, the device will protect its internal components by attempting to regulate its temperature.
-If this happens, you might notice these changes:
+If the interior temperature of your device exceeds the normal operating range, you may notice these changes:

 - Charging, including wireless charging, slows or stops.